 During a hardware installation, problems can arise.
 Issues can be caused by the network, physical environment, component failure, misconfiguration, or improper installation techniques.
-This guide covers prevention and ways to solve installation challenges by presenting a best practice deployment approach in the field.
+This guide covers ways to solve and prevent installation challenges by presenting a best-practice deployment approach in the field.
 It also suggests a simple staging process intended to mitigate costs and complexities related to post-install troubleshooting.
 The six parts to deployment are:

 Preparing Command for Install